Fever After Vaccines- What Is Normal? | Clear Vaccine Facts

-Most fevers after vaccines are mild, lasting 1-2 days, and signal the immune system responding properly.
+Most fevers after vaccines are mild, lasting 1-2 days for many shots, while some live vaccines can cause delayed fever several days later as the immune system responds.

 Understanding Fever After Vaccines- What Is Normal?